What to wear in Rome in spring: Packing list, style guide, dress code. All you need to know.

 June28C / 17C3

-What to wear in Rome in spring: style tips
+What to wear in Rome in spring: thoughts about ‘blending in’

 What colors to wear in Rome in spring

-Spring in Rome is a time for neutral and pastel colors.
-At this time, opt for beige and light brown for tops, jackets and shoes and embrace colors such as light pink and taupe.
+Spring in Rome is a time for neutral, pastel and bright colors.
+At this time, locals opt for beige and light brown for tops, jackets and shoes and embrace colors such as light pink and taupe.

 Dresses and skirts in Rome: rules for churches